Tyyl/gitskillss/README.md

 # gitskillss
-Creating a new branch is quick AND simple.
+Creating a new branch is quick AND simple my old branch